 Each cohort of Fellows is selected through an open, competitive process.

 - Applicants must have a bachelor’s or master’s degree in landscape architecture.
 For those with degrees from colleges/universities in the U.S. and Canada, the landscape architecture program must be LAAB- or LAAC-accredited.
-For those outside of the U.S. and Canada, in locations where landscape architecture is not a recognized degree, a degree in a related discipline is acceptable, provided that the applicant works as a landscape architect.
+For those outside of the U.S. and Canada, in locations where landscape architecture is not a recognized degree or profession, a degree in a related discipline is acceptable, provided that the applicant works as a landscape architect.
 (See Application Materials for required documentation.)

 - Applicants must be able to communicate in written and spoken English at an advanced/professional level and provide evidence of proficiency.